-D. Responsibilities
+D. Our Responsibilities

-In addition to our legal responsibilities, we give utmost importance to fulfill the following responsibilities vis-à-vis our customers, employees, stakeholders, suppliers and business partners, competitors, the community, humanity, and to the name of ORAU.
+In addition to our legal responsibilities, we give utmost importance to fulfill the following responsibilities our customers, employees, stakeholders, suppliers and business partners, competitors, the community, humanity, and to the name of ORAU.

 Question: I bought cookies from the patisserie for a business meeting.
-I also bought my daughter's favorite chocolate bar for 2 Turkish Liras.
-The patisserie registered both items in the same slip since I paid with my credit card and I had to submit this slip for reimbursement as a business expense.
+I also bought my daughter's favorite chocolate bar for 2TL.
+The patisserie registered both items in the same receipt since I paid with my credit card.
+So, I had to submit this whole receipt for reimbursement as a business expense.
 Will this create a problem?

-Answer: Yes, although the price of the chocolate bar is too low, what you have done violates our principles.
-You should ask for two separate slips in such cases in principle.
-If this is not possible, deduct your personal expenses from the total of the slip and claim reimbursement of business expenses only.
+Answer: Yes, although the price of the chocolate bar is low, what you have done violates our principles.
+In such cases you should ask for two separate receipts in principle.
+If this is not possible, deduct your personal expenses from the total of the receipt and only then claim reimbursement of business expenses.

-1. Our Legal Responsibilities
+1. Legal Responsibilities